 Estimates for the number of boys in marriage and information on their experiences are notably scarce.

 International law forms the basis of Anti-Slavery’s our work against child slavery.
 The Conventions of the International Labour Organization, the 1926 and 1956 Slavery Conventions, the UN Convention on the Rights of the Child, and ILO Convention 182 on the Worst Forms of Child Labour are the major tools we use.

 Article 1(d) of the Supplementary Convention on the Abolition of Slavery, the Slave Trade, and Institutions and Practices Similar to Slavery (1956):

 “Any institution or practice whereby a child or young person under the age of 18 years is delivered by either or both of his natural parents or by his guardian to another person, whether for reward or not, with a view to the exploitation of the child or young person or of his labour.”

 Article 32 of the UN Convention on the Rights of the Child (1989):

 "State Parties recognize the right of the child to be protected from economic exploitation and from performing any work that is likely to be hazardous or to interfere with the child's education or to be harmful to the child's health or physical, mental, spiritual, moral or social development.”

-The main aim of Convention 182 is to eliminate the worst forms of child labour.
-It stresses that immediate action is needed to tackle the worst exploitation of children, and that measures taken by the authorities should start as soon as the government is able following ratification.
-The main provisions of the convention are to clarify which situations should be classified as the worst forms of child labour, and to specify what governments must do to prohibit and eliminate them.
-A copy of the full text of Convention 182 can be found on the ILO website
+ILO Convention 182 on the Worst Forms of Child Labour (1999) stresses that immediate action is needed to tackle the worst exploitation of children and the most hazardous forms of work that they do.
+The main provisions of the convention are to clarify which situations should be classified as the worst forms of child labour, and to specify what governments must do to prohibit and eliminate them as a priority.
+A copy of the full text of Convention 182 can be found on the ILO website.